VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      Supports an array of values separated by comma or specified via multiple flags.
   -tlsKeyFile string
      Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
+  -alert.cluster.memberNum int
+     The number of members in the cluster of vmalerts.
+It must be an value in the range 0 ... alert.cluster.membersCount-1 across scrapers in the cluster.
+Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name.
+  -alert.cluster.membersCount string
+     The amount of members in a cluster of vmalerts.
+Each member must have an -alert.cluster.memberNum in the range 0 ... alert.cluster.membersCount-1 .
+Each member then evaluates roughly 1/N of all the groups.
+By default cluster evaluation is disabled.
   -version
      Show VictoriaMetrics version
 ```